funkepunkemonke/HONORS391/index.md

 21. What was the difference in the mean `before` times and the mean `after` times?
 Calculate this in two ways: once using the `change` vector, and once using the `before_mean` and `after_mean` objects.
 You should get the same answer for both!

-## Submit!
+### Submit!

 That's it!
 Now it's time to submit your assignment!
-Save and email your wpa2LastFirst.R file to me.
+Save your wpa2LastFirst.R file and answer the questions on Moodle.